Organisations that implement ISO 27001 must demonstrate their compliance by completing appropriate documents.

 The third method is to purchase a documentation toolkit.
 These are packages that contain template documents and tools to help you meet the Standard’s requirements.

-Some toolkits, such as our ISO 27001 ISMS Documentation Toolkit, include direction and guidance from expert ISO 27001 practitioners.
+Some toolkits, such as IT Governance’s ISO 27001 Toolkit, include direction and guidance from expert ISO 27001 practitioners.

 A version of this blog was originally published on 27 October 2017.